 Overview: Parenting tween & teen boys can be mainly a STRUGGLE or mainly a JOYFUL experience.
 These positive parenting tips for tween & teen sons will TRANSFORM your relationship for the better!

-If you have a tween or teenage son, you probably feel a bit beaten up from time to time.
-Raising children is a stretching task no matter what their ages but parenting teenage boys is a whole different ballgame.
+If you have a tween or teen son, you probably feel a bit beaten up from time to time.
+Raising children is a stretching task no matter what their ages but parenting teenage boys is a whole different ballgame than when they were younger.
 Parents and teens alike can struggle during this season of life.

 When our sons get to the tween and teen ages, they often turn into different kids.
 Suddenly, those sweet little boys who wanted to help us all of the time don’t want to keep their rooms clean or do chores.
 Those compliant sons who did whatever we asked no longer want to be told what to do.
 They can be surly, they have all sorts of raging hormones which make them overreact, they don’t like to stop what they’re doing, and they certainly don’t want to do their schoolwork.

 So, what is a parent supposed to do when raising boys in this age category?
 Let’s face it.
 Raising tween/teen boys isn’t a picnic.
 The good news is that we aren’t powerless.
 Fortunately, there are ways that we can approach and deal with our sons that will help things to go much more smoothly.
 And with a few simple tweaks, we being a parent of a teenage son can overall be an amazing experience.

 Here are 10 Positive Parenting Tips for Tween and Teen Boys: